 3. Enhanced Student Engagement

 With personalized learning paths, students are encouraged to have much higher engagement with the subject, thereby making for a more personalized education for them.

-Instructors can help them identify the ways they learn best, set their individual goals and specific targets for progression.
+Instructors can help them identify the ways they learn best and set their individual goals and specific targets for progression.
 In addition to this, students can create their own schedules which meet their needs.

 4. Cater to Different Learning Styles